-We may decide to charge contribution or withdrawal fees, or agree with MMC that it may charge a transfer fee, by providing at least three months' notice to you.
+The Fund does not currently charge contribution, withdrawal, or transfer fees, and do not intend to do so.
+However, if we do decide to charge contribution or withdrawal fees, or agree with MMC that it may charge a transfer fee, we will provide at least three months' notice to you.